 The manufacturers forego the inclusion of these safety features and drone protection programming in an effort to keep the cost of the drone at a minimum.

-DJI Mavic Pro won’t connect to controller?
-Read on here
+Check out my article: DJI Mavic Pro won’t connect to controller?

 The combination of the lower quality materials that the drones are made of and the lack of safety features make these drones easy to break, especially in the hands of an inexperienced drone pilot.